inspectIT/inspectit-ocelot/inspectit-ocelot-documentation/docs/instrumentation/rules.md

 #### Adding Attributes

 Another useful property of spans is that you can attach any additional information in form of attributes.
-In most tracing backends such as ZipKin and Jaeger, you can search your traces based on attributes.
+In most tracing backends such as Zipkin and Jaeger, you can search your traces based on attributes.
 The example below shows how you can define attributes:

 ```yaml